pbrier/BlocklyDuino/README.md

 The preffered way is to put the BlocklyDuino/web folder into a web server and open the url like localhost/public/blockly/demos/blocklyduino/index.html for use.

+### Setting up the online compiler

+You need a GCC_ARM compiler, mbed library sources installed.
+[See here](https://github.com/mbedmicro)
+Next: configure the paths to your compiler and www folder, in the files compiler/compile.cmd and compiler/compile.py You also need mod_python setup in Apache.
+See the compiler/blocklyserver.apache.conf file for an example of such a configuration.
+Modyfy the file to set the correct path to the location of your compiler.py script, and install the apache configuration file in the appropriate apache directory and restart your server.

-### Usage (3 Step)
+### Usage (3 Step, not using the compiler function)

-1. Open browser to BlocklyDuino, Drag and Drop blocks to make arduino program.
+1. Open browser to BlocklyDuino, Drag and Drop blocks to make your program.
-2. Select 'Arduino' tab to copy source code to Arduino IDE
+2. Select 'MBED' tab to copy source code to the MBED online compiler, or local file
+3. Compile the code with your local or online compiler and copy the resulting binary to the MBED / LPC hardware

+### Usage (2 Step, Using the compiler)

+1. Open browser to BlocklyDuino, Drag and Drop blocks to make your program.
-3. press 'upload' button to burn the code into arduino
+3. Press the "Compile" button and copy the resulting binary to the MBED / LPC hardware

+Note: directly saving on your bare LPC hardware may not work directly under Mac/Linux.
+You may have to use "dd" with the correct options.

+  dd if=firmware.bin of=/media/pbrier/CRP\ DISABLD/firmware.bin conv=nocreat,notrunc

 ### ChangeLog